MediaComem/comem-webdev/subjects/angular/README.md

 The responsibility of the new `JokeComponent` will be to display a `Joke` object, and to provide a button to vote on the joke.

-Let's add a `joke` property to the new component:
+Let's add a `joke` property to the new component in `src/app/components/joke/joke.component.ts`:

 ```ts
 // Other imports...